letelescope/ascom-flat-panel/README.md

 #### Firmware checks

-Once the firware uploaded, do not disconnect the board yet.
+Once the firware is uploaded, do not disconnect the board yet.
 Still from the Arduino IDE open the "Serial Monitor".
-One connected, In the console type
+Once connected, in the console type:

 ``` sh
 COMMAND:PING